Printable PDF version

 A. A National Interest Electric Transmission Corridor (NIETC) is a geographic area that the Department of Energy identifies as experiencing, or expected to experience, transmission capacity constraints or congestion that negatively affect consumers.
 An NIETC designation allows for federal financing assistance and public-private partnerships under DOE-sponsored programs to facilitate the development of transmission facilities.
 An NIETC designation is also a prerequisite to FERC’s authority to issue permits for the siting of transmission lines under certain conditions.
 To learn more about the NIETC designation process, visit DOE’s National Interest Electric Corridor Designation Process webpage.

-Q. Why does FERC think these changes in transmission siting requirements are important?
+Q. Why does FERC think the changes in transmission siting requirements in Orders 1977 and 1977-A are important?

-A. The changes in the final rule keep FERC’s regulations in line with Congress’s amendments to the FPA through the IIJA.
-In addition, the United States is at a critical juncture in updating its energy infrastructure.
-Currently, there are several challenges in transitioning to renewable energy, one being the lack of transmission facilities to deliver that energy to much of the country.
+A. The changes in the final rule keep FERC’s regulations in line with Congress’ amendments to the FPA through the IIJA.
+In addition, the U.S. is at a critical juncture in updating its energy infrastructure.
+Currently, there are several challenges in transitioning to energy with lower emissions, one being the lack of transmission facilities to deliver that energy to much of the country.
 As new transmission facilities are constructed, FERC wants all applicants to have a clear understanding of their obligations to all stakeholders and make good faith efforts to engage with all stakeholders.
 Additionally, FERC wants all stakeholders to have the necessary resources to fully participate in the process.
 These resources include informing all stakeholders of their rights and providing stakeholders with participation options to make their concerns known to FERC.

 Q. I am interested in FERC’s role in transmission siting on Tribal lands.
 Are there more resources that describe Tribal participation at FERC?